 Old friends have your back whenever new people talk smack about you.

 Old friends know exactly what it takes to make you laugh.

 Marriage, kids, jobs, moving away, etc. always get in the way of staying close with childhood friends, and I’m here to say don’t let that happen.
 The time you spend watching television can be spent talking to an old friend.
 I promise that you’ll feel pretty awesome after doing so.

-Even during a really sad day, I can’t remember feeling as good as I did when I was hanging out with my childhood friends this past weekend.
-I will make a point to be more active in their lives, and I hope you do the same with your childhood friends as well.
+Even during a really sad day, I can’t remember feeling as good as I did when I was hanging out with my childhood friends that weekend in 2012.
+I’ve made a point to be more active in their lives, and I hope you do the same with your childhood friends as well.

 LESSON 6 – Love the crust.
 Speaking of hanging out with Kim and our old friends on Saturday night, she said something extremely funny but also incredibly deep.

 “Remember one of Chris Rock’s old comedy routines?
 He said, ‘When you love someone, you gotta love everything about them.
 You gotta love the CRUST of a motherfucker!
 You can’t love just the white part of the bread!
 You gotta love the crust and the tiny crumbs at the bottom of the toaster.’
 That’s how I felt about Wade.
 I loved the crust of that man, and he loved my crust too.”

 You have crust, I have crust, we ALL have crust.
 When you see an attractive celebrity on television, or that perfect mom or dad in your neighborhood, you better believe that he or she has crust too.

 So here’s the question – do you love your spouse’s crust?
 Do you simply tolerate it?
 Or do you just hate it?

 Stop complaining about the crust of your spouse.
 If he or she died today, you’d miss the hell out of it, trust me.
 Love everything about your spouse, including the crusty parts.